pommicket/bootstrap/03/README.md

 of registers.
 This can make it kind of annoying to call functions, since you need to make sure you store away any information you'll need after the function.
 And the language definitely won't be as nice to use as something with real variables.
-But overall, I'm very happy with this compiler, considering it's written in a language with 2-letter label names.
+But overall, I'm very happy with this compiler, especially considering it's written in a language with 2-letter label names.